 The companies sell products from websites and through mail order catalogs.

-On Friday, an official representing Century Photo and Light Impressions told the BBB the businesses were aware of the problems, claiming they resulted from disputes with vendors.
+On June 10, an official representing Century Photo and Light Impressions told BBB the businesses were aware of the problems, claiming they resulted from disputes with vendors.
 He said he also was aware that the businesses were violating the Federal Trade Commission’s Mail Order Rule and said they will begin either shipping orders or refunding all customers.

 - Pay by credit card whenever possible.
 If there is a problem with the order, you can challenge it with the credit card company.